Albert0i/RedisDump/RedisFunctions.md

 	funcname ::= Name {`.´ Name} [`:´ Name]
 ```

-They are loaded into a Redis and survive a server reboot and therefore provide better way to share code among Redis clients.
+They are loaded into Redis and survive a server reboot and therefore provide better way to share code among Redis clients.
 Redis Functions can be invoked via [FCALL](https://redis.io/docs/latest/commands/fcall/) or [FCALL_RO](https://redis.io/docs/latest/commands/fcall_ro/) depending on whether the functions perform read/write or read only operations.
-The use of [FCALL_RO](https://redis.io/docs/latest/commands/fcall_ro/) offers subtle advantages and you *should* always stick to this whenever possible.
-Converting existing Lua Scripts into Redis Functions only involves a couple of steps.
+The use of [FCALL_RO](https://redis.io/docs/latest/commands/fcall_ro/) offers subtle advantages and you *should* always stick to it whenever possible.
+If you are already familiar Lua Script, converting existing scripts into Redis Functions is only a couple of steps.

 Code template for Redis function:
 ```